Dis90/plugin.video.discoveryplus/README.md

 # Features
 - Supports: <a href="https://forum.kodi.tv/showthread.php?tid=336747">Up Next</a>, <a href="https://github.com/add-ons/service.iptv.manager">IPTV Manager</a> and <a href="https://forum.kodi.tv/forumdisplay.php?fid=231">PseudoTV Live</a> (Kodi 19)
-- Playback progress is same in discovery+ site and on Kodi addon (you can start video on site and continue it on Kodi or other way round)
+- Playback progress is same in discovery+ site and on Kodi add-on (you can start video on site and continue it on Kodi or other way round)
 - Live TV channels
 - Videos
 - Favorites